The Washington State University Pullman Catalog

 419 Hazardous Waste Treatment 3 Course Prerequisite: CE 418 with a C or better; admitted to the major in Civil Engineering or Construction Engineering.
 Principles of operation and application of processes in design of technologies used in hazardous waste treatment and remediation.
 Credit not granted for both CE 419 and CE 519.
 Offered at 400 and 500 level.
 Typically offered Spring.
 Cooperative: Open to UI degree-seeking students.

 425 Soil and Site Improvement 3 Course Prerequisite: CE 317 with a C or better; admitted to the major in Civil Engineering or Construction Engineering.
 Compaction theory and methods; deep densification of soils; advanced consolidation theory, preloading, vertical drains, chemical stabilization, grouting; design with geosynthetics.
+Required preparation for graduate students must include CE 317.
 Credit not granted for both CE 425 and CE 525.
-Required preparation must include CE 317.
 Offered at 400 and 500 level.
 Typically offered Fall.
 Cooperative: Open to UI degree-seeking students.

 430 Analysis of Indeterminate Structures 3 Course Prerequisite: CE 330 with a C or better; MATH 220; E E 221 or CE 321; admitted to the major in Civil Engineering.
 Stiffness methods for the analysis of trusses, beams, and frames; matrix models; and computer applications.
 Typically offered Fall.
 Cooperative: Open to UI degree-seeking students.